 The National Women’s Law Center (NWLC) seeks an energetic, detail-oriented intern with an interest in media, public policy, and women’s issues to provide support to NWLC’s Media Office in the Communications Department.
 The intern would work with Communications staff on media monitoring and analysis, maintaining press lists, writing press documents, and media research projects.
 Start and end dates are flexible.
-Interns would ideally be available full-time in the summer (May-August) and part-time in the fall (August-December) Please visit http://nwlc.org/jobs-at-nwlc/internships/ to learn more about the various internship programs offered by NWLC.
+Interns would ideally be available full-time in the summer and part-time in the fall.
+Please visit https://nwlc.org/jobs-at-nwlc/internships/ to learn more about the various internship programs offered by NWLC.

 Intern Duties and Responsibilities

 The Media intern supports the Communications department with a broad range of media projects and activities, including helping to monitor news coverage of NWLC and assisting with the development of a quarterly media analysis report.
 The intern will also help research information on reporters and their beats and maintain press lists.
 Additionally, the intern will help monitor the blogging community and draft blog posts in response to timely issues in the blogosphere.
 The Media intern may also be needed to assist with other general media efforts to support the work of the Center.
 Interns will attend some planning and strategy meetings to learn about various communications approaches.